wq/wq/docs/app/app.js.md

 #### `showOutboxErrors(item, $form)`

-`showOutboxErrors()` is used to populate the screen with information about why a form was not successfully submited.
+`showOutboxErrors()` is used to populate the screen with information about why a form was not successfully submitted.
 It is called by `saveerror()` by default, or when navigating to a previously saved outbox item.

 The default implementation of `showOutboxErrors()` can automatically display any error messages returned from the REST API - both per-field errors and general validation errors.
 This functionality can be leveraged by placing `<span>` or `<p>` tags next to the fields and near the submit button.
 The tags should have two classes: `error` and `[page]-[field]-errors`, where `page` is the name of the of the wq page config and `field` is the name of the form field.